lerooze/django-fiesta/README.md

 # Django-fiesta

-**Implementation of SDMX information model made easy**
+**An implementation of the SDMX information model using Django**

-Fiesta is a project that facilitates when comlete a quick deployment of the SDMX information model using the Django web framework.
+Fiesta is a developing project that aims when complete to fully implement the SDMX information model using the Django web framework.

-Full documentation for the project will be available at .
+Full documentation for the project will be available at ...

 ---

 # Features

-* Generates database schema to store SDMX structure data (partial)
+* Generates database schema to store SDMX structure data
+  * Currently supports OrganisationSchemes, Codelists, ConceptSchemes
-* Deployable to many different database servers
+* Deployable to many different type of database servers
 * Customizable
-* Loading external SDMX messages into pythonic dataclass objects.
+* Loads external SDMX messages into pythonic dataclass objects.
 * Implementation of RegistryInterface services (partial).
 * Implementation of SDMX RESTful API (partial).